arimartorano/barbiedatahouse/README.md

 # Methodolgy
 After weeks of research we decided it’d be best to webscrape Barbie data from a Barbie archive (https://www.barbiedb.com/).
-Using python functions and libraries we were able to utilize selenium and bs4 to iterate through a for loop in order to collect all Barbie data from the site.
+We were able to utilize selenium and bs4 to iterate through a for loop in order to collect all Barbie data from the site.
 The  webscrapping was successful and we were able to see images of the dolls in the columns.